AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/use-case-showcase.md

 * **[AbbVie's path to digital transformation](https://use-case-showcase-with-abbvie.joinus.adobeevents.com/){target="_blank"}**
 Date: August 4, 2021
-AbbVie’s strategy is to deliver innovative medicines and to make a remarkable impact on people’s lives.
+AbbVie's strategy is to deliver innovative medicines and to make a remarkable impact on people's lives.
 To increase agility and free employees to focus on more complex work, the company is working to automate some of their business processes — and transitioning away from pen and paper is a crucial first step.
 Join us for a conversation with AbbVie to hear about their goals, strategy, and processes for achieving digital transformation success.

 * **[Featuring Volvo Cars on-demand recording](https://gateway.on24.com/wcc/eh/2172296/lp/2963219/adobe-sign-use-case-showcase%3A-featuring-volvo-cars/){target="_blank"}**
 What does the future of car shopping look like?
 For Swedish automaker Volvo Cars, they're making changes to their business model that will influence customer expectations for the next generation of car buyers.
 Central to their process is the ability to provide a top-quality customer experience to match their premium offerings.